 What course did you do with Amplify Trading and when?

-I completed the in-house career programme, starting in March, 2018.
+I completed the professional trading course, starting in March, 2018.

 What was the reason for doing the course?

 I sold my travel business at the end of 2017 and was looking for a fresh challenge.
 I have a long-standing interest in financial markets, but have previously been too busy with other projects to get involved on a full-time basis.